Modern Slavery Act 2015

 Thwaites is a vertically integrated manufacturing company with very limited sub-contract activities related to its processes.
 Any sub-contract work is undertaken in the UK.

-During the last financial year, Thwaites conducted a review of its business and operations in relation to the Act.
+During the last financial year, Thwaites continued to review of its business and operations in relation to the Act.
+Any new suppliers fell into the category detailed above relating to commodity type and geographical region.
 It was identified that Thwaites has a low risk supply chain based upon the Global Slavery Index and The United States Department of Labour - List of Goods Produced by Child Labour or Forced Labour, but that areas of increased risk may exist earlier in the supply chain process.
 In order to ensure that Thwaites remained compliant with legislation, including the provisions of the Act, Thwaites has started to put in place systems and procedures to:

-• Monitor and assess potential risk areas in our supply chain – using supplier location and type of product or service.
+• Continue to monitor and assess potential risk areas in our supply chain – using supplier location and type of product or service.

 Our employees are encouraged to identify and report any potential breaches of our policies wherever and whenever they occur.

-This represents Thwaites’s statement in accordance with Section 54 of the Modern Slavery Act 2015 for our financial year 1st September 2015 to 31st August 2016 and has been approved by the Board of Directors.
+This represents Thwaites’s statement in accordance with Section 54 of the Modern Slavery Act 2015 for our financial year ending 31st August 2018 and has been approved by the Board of Directors.